top of page

 I prefer and enjoy working with the sparse silk gauze (Margilan) from Uzbekistan.
 This silk is very soft, shiny, and lightweight, great for nuno-felting, and easily manipulated into gorgeous surface effects.
 You can substitute this fabric with other loose-weave and very thin silk gauze.

-If you wish to work with Margilan silk, you can purchase it in my website shop here: https://www.feuer-und-wasser.com/margilan-silk
+If you wish to work with Margilan silk, you can purchase it on my website shop here: https://www.feuer-und-wasser.com/margilan-silk

 If you have any questions, don't hesitate to get in touch with Katia at https://www.feuer-und-wasser.com/contact